Judge says that the effect of police turning up at Mr Miller’s workplace “because of his political opinions must not be underestimated”.

 Perhaps it would simplify things if the 999 dialling service was amended.
 From now on it might say: “Press ‘1’ for ambulance, 2 for police, 3 for fire-service and 4 for thought-police.”
 Although given current priorities, perhaps the thought-police option should be offered first.

 The thought is prompted by the case of Harry Miller, heard at the High Court this week.
-Mr Miller is a former police officer who was contacted by Humberside Police in January after a complaint that a number of tweets he had published were “transphobic”.
+Mr Miller is a former police officer who was contacted by Humberside Police in January after a complaint that a

 The “right to be offended” does not exist, a judge has said, as the High Court hears that British police forces are recording hate incidents even if there is no evidence that they took place.